web-archive-group/WALK/Scripts/README.md

 # Scripts

 These scripts are the warcbase processing scripts.
+They are currently designed to run on the WALK server, but they would work elsewhere (you would need to change paths in both files).

 `template.scala` is the scala template, can be modified based on use.
 Right now, it generates the following derivatives:
 - domains by count;